The vegan food launches you need to know for Veganuary and beyond

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Veganuary 2023: The biggest new vegan launches to know, from Burger King to Greggs
+Veganuary 2023: The biggest new vegan launches to know, from Pret to Burger King

 Are you pledging to go plant-based?
 These vegan alternatives leave you spoiled for choice